-In honour of International Agunah Day on the Fast of Esther (March 9, 2020), Jewish organisations around the world are uniting to provide support and assistance to help chained women (Agunot) to apply for their Gett, with the slogan Get Your Gett.
+In honour of International Agunah Day on the Fast of Esther (March 9, 2020), Jewish organisations around the world united to provide support and assistance to help chained women (Agunot) to apply for their Gett, with the slogan Get Your Gett.
 A Jewish woman who has only obtained a civil divorce is still considered married according to Jewish Law.
 The Get Your Gett campaign encourages such women to unchain themselves by getting their Gett (religious divorce document).

 The refusal to grant a religious divorce is a violation of human rights and the ideals of equality, personal freedom, marriage, and happiness.
 The consequences for the chained women include the inability to remarry in a Jewish ceremony without a Gett, and the risk of subsequent children becoming mamzerim (illegitimate) for ten generations.